cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://github.com/jdepoix/youtube-transcript-api'>YouTube Transcript API</a> — Get the transcript/subtitles for a given #YouTube video (by ID from adress bar).
 It also works for automatically generated subtitles and supports translating subtitles.
 </br><a href='https://chrome.google.com/webstore/detail/jump-cutter/lmppdpldfpfdlipofacekcfleacbbncp/related'>Jump Cutter</a> — An extension for those who watch university lectures on #YouTube and want to save their time.
 It identifies chunks where the lecturer writes silently on the board (or is just silent) and plays them back at double speed...
 </br><a href='https://chrome.google.com/webstore/detail/youfilter-–-youtube-advan/lnlanlnejphdbhplbgokklmgfbjphigi/related?hl=ru'>YouFilter – YouTube Advanced Search Filter</a> — An extension that displays #YouTube search results in a table with very detailed information about each video (including quick links to the channel owner's contacts).
 It's can to download the results in CSV.
+</br><a href='https://chrome.google.com/webstore/detail/youtube-timestamp-comment/khngjoedfeicfbjlcfmiigbokbnlibei/related'>YouTube Timestamp Comments</a> — extension finds all the timestamps in YouTube video comments and arranges them in chronological order.
+</br><a href='https://chrome.google.com/webstore/detail/youtube-actual-top-commen/hbdmelobmfcompinikjdaiphhonbgfpn/related'>Youtube Actual Top Comments</a> — Fetch all comments to Youtube video (without answers).
+Sort them by likes and filter  by keywords